Mossy1022/RepoTest/README.md

 # Trellix Try Again

+If you noted in the above code, there is a markup and configuration that is set if there is a connection error.
+In conjunction with the other two modules, the Trellix Try Again module is used to display errors in connection and must also be imported to the parent app if you wish to use it.

 The above code updates the markup object sent into the trellix-try-again component that is used to display connection errors, with or without a try again button depending on the showActionButton configuration.
 For clarity, trellix try again has 2 inputs:

 - Configuration